elliottlawson/converse/docs/guide/what-is-converse.md

 ## Architecture Overview

-Laravel Converse uses a simple but powerful architecture:
+Converse uses a simple but powerful architecture:

 - **Conversations**: Top-level container for a chat session
 - **Messages**: Individual messages within a conversation